 Can I become a member even if I'm not a U.S. citizen or resident?

-How can I support the conservation field?
+How can I support the field without becoming a member?

 You can make a donation to the Foundation for Advancement in Conservation (FAIC).
 The foundation supports conservation education, research, and outreach activities that increase understanding of our global cultural heritage.
 If you want to learn more about topics in conservation and support the foundation's work, consider becoming a Friend of Conservation.